- Closing reflections on the Messiah in Sukkot

 A call to righteous judgment #1.
 The truth is the cleansing and healing of Israel’s spiritual paralysis had begun on Rosh HaShanah and Messiah was continuing the recovery process into the observance of Sukkot.
-In this regard the Word of Life (Devar HaChayim) said to His detractors:
+In this regard the Word of Life (D’var HaChaim) said to his detractors:

 הֲלֹא משֶׁה נָתַן לָכֶם אֶת־הַתּוֹרָה וְאֵין־אִישׁ מִכֶּם עֹשֶׂה הַתּוֹרָה מַדּוּעַ תְּבַקְשׁוּ לְהָרְגֵנִי׃ וַיַּעַן הָעָם וַַיֹּאמַר שֵׁד בָּךְ מִי מְבַקֵּשׁ לְהָרְגֶךָ׃ וַיַּעַן יֵשׁוּעַ וַיֹּאמֶר לָהֶם מַעֲשֶׂה אֶחָד עָשִׂיתִי וְכֻלְּכֶם עָלָיו תִּתְמָהוּ׃ משֶׁה נָתַן לָכֶם הַמִּילָה אַךְ לֹא מִמּשֶׁה הִיא כִּי אִם־מִן־הָאָבוֹת וּבְיוֹם הַשַּׁבָּת תָּמוּלוּ כָל־זָכָר׃ וְעַתָּה אִם־תִּמּוֹל עָרְלַת אָדָם בַּשַּׁבָּת לְמַעַן אֲשֶׁר לֹא־תוּפַר תּוֹרַת משֶׁה מַה־תִּקְצְפוּ עָלַי כִּי רִפֵּאתִי הָאִישׁ כֻּלּוֹ בַּשַּׁבָּת׃ אַל־תִּשְׁפְּטוּ לְמַרְאֵה עָיִן כִּי אִם־מִשְׁפַּט־צֶדֶק שְׁפֹטוּ׃

 “Did not Mosheh give you the Torah?
 Yet none of you carry out the Torah.
-Why are you seeking to kill Me?”
+Why are you seeking to kill me?”
 The people (the crowd who were observing the verbal conflict between Rabbi Yeshua and the priestly and rabbinic leaders) answered and said, “There is a demon in you.
 Who is seeking to kill You?”
-Yeshua (the Messiah) answered and said to them, “I have done one deed, and all of you are amazed by it.
-Moshe gave you circumcision, although it does not come from Mosheh but the fathers, and even on Shabbat every male is to be circumcised (Brit milah).
-Now if you will circumcise a person’s foreskin on the Shabbat so that the Torah of Mosheh is not violated, why do you get angry at Me for healing the entire man on Shabbat?
+Yeshua (the Salvation of HaShem) answered and said to them, “I have done one deed, and all of you are amazed by it.
+Moshe gave you circumcision, although it does not come from Mosheh but the fathers, and even on Shabbat every male is to be circumcised (brit milah).
+Now if you will circumcise a person’s foreskin on the Shabbat so that the Torah of Mosheh is not violated, why do you get angry at me for healing the entire man on Shabbat?
 Do not judge by the appearance of the eye, but judge with righteous judgment” (מִשְׁפַּט־צֶדֶק-mishpat tzedek).

 A call to righteous judgment #3.
 The problem of the Prushim (Pharisees) was that they understood the Scriptures superficially.
 They majored in what is minor and minored on what is major.
 The religious ones completely missed the Divine intent of many of the scripture passages that they claimed they were expert in interpreting.